3 Kinds of Information

 REFERENCE SOURCES

-Think of reference sources as sources you refer to rather than read cover to cover — hence the name “reference.”
+Consider reference sources as sources you refer to rather than read cover to cover — hence the name “reference.”
 These sources generally summarize topics or assist in finding secondary literature.
 Their purpose is to provide background information, short answers to simple questions, or to help you find other sources.
-They are also great for quick facts, statistics, or contact information, and can be very useful for learning specific vocabulary.
+They are also great for quick facts, statistics, or contact information, and can be useful for learning specific vocabulary.
 Many contain great bibliographies for further reading or additional sources on your topic.

 Collegiate Dictionary with open book and bookshelf.